Ulydivine/MindCare-hub/README.md

 - Mental health resources (articles, videos, guides)
 - Upcoming sessions and activity timeline

-## 🔧 Development Notes
+##  Development Notes

-### State Management
-- Uses React hooks for local state management
-- No external state management library required for current scope
-- Authentication state persisted in localStorage
+- Built using React with component-based architecture
+- Uses mock data instead of real backend
+- Focus on UI/UX and user experience

 ### Form Validation
 - Client-side validation on all forms